Cherry Mash

 Cherry Mash is an American candy bar consisting of a soft, cherry-flavored center containing maraschino cherries, covered in a mixture of chopped roasted peanuts and chocolate.

-The Cherry Mash was formulated in 1918 by Ernest Chase, son of Dr. George Washington Chase, who went into the candy business in St. Joseph, Missouri in 1876.
+The Cherry Mash was formulated in 1918 by Ernest Chase, son of Dr. George Washington Chase, who went into the candy business in St. Joseph, Missouri, in 1876.

-The original candy consisted of a quarter-pound mound of chopped roasted peanuts, blended with chocolate coating over a smooth cherry fondant center.
+The original candy consisted of a quarter-pound mound of chopped roasted peanuts, blended with a chocolate coating over a smooth cherry fondant center.
 It was originally called Cherry Chase, and then Cherry Chaser before becoming known as Cherry Mash.

-In 1944 the Chicago-based F.S.
+In 1944, the Chicago-based F.S.
 Yantis and Company purchased Chase Candy for more than $1 million.
-In 1954 Chase Candy acquired the Bunte Brothers Candy Company, makers of the fruit-filled hard candy known as Diana Stuft Confections.
-Bunte is also credited with making the first chocolate covered candy bar, the Tangos, around 1914.
+In 1954, Chase Candy acquired the Bunte Brothers Candy Company, makers of the fruit-filled hard candy known as Diana Stuft Confections.
+Bunte is also credited with making the first chocolate-covered candy bar, the Tangos, around 1914.

 Today, Cherry Mash remains the Chase Candy Company's best-selling product.
 It is still produced in a factory in Saint Joseph, Missouri, and can be found throughout the Midwest in most grocery and convenience stores and mass-merchandise outlets.
 To this day, Cherry Mash continues to be the best-selling cherry candy bar in the United States according to the Chase Candy website.